 By 2008 I had amounted enough circumstantial evidence that implied to me that Indo-European spoken/heard languages evolved as a technical upgrade to the body-sign/visual language we had been using in Africa for 2 million years.
 For that reason, our first spoken consonant sounds were assigned to represent things and actions based on three main factors:

-- 1. The way we made spoken sounds with our mouths mimicked the way we made body-signs with our hands, arms and other body parts, hence the body/sign meanings carried over to the new technology of spoken words.
+- 1. The way we made spoken sounds with our mouths mimicked the way we made body-signs with our hands, arms and other body parts.
+The associations of the visual body/sign communication process carried over to the new technology of speaking words.

 - 2. Certain sounds we made to remind us of known jungle sounds that already had firm definitions cemented in our brains millions of years.

 - 3. Some sounds had onomatopoeic links to reality in the Stone Age world that the creators of spoken word communication lived in.

 I believe these three factors alone were and still are the prime drivers of sound-to-meaning links in the Indo-European languages – and likely all the major spoken languages in the world today.

 In my 2008 meeting with Noam Chomsky, he advised me that this theory could be proved (or disproved) with simple linguistic/statistics.